mattyoung101/dotfiles/config/nvim/README.md

 - Make the TODO plugin work with Markdown (basically regex for "TODO" everywhere)
 - Make the TODO plugin highlighting look less ugly
 - Telescope search results should be centred on screen
+- **FIXME:** When closing certain lua files with nvim-ts-rainbow2 and barbar enabled, there is an exception thrown
+    - Can only reproduce with lua/custom/plugins/** files, nothing else atm
+    - It's this bug here: https://github.com/HiPhish/nvim-ts-rainbow2/issues/40
+    - They are blaming upstream neovim, questionable, guess we'll wait til it gets resolved in up/down stream
+    - Can possibly fix by downgrading to 0.9.0? (maybe try flatpak)

 **Done:**